-- Report fraud, waste or abuse: - Call the Office of Inspector General (OIG) Hotline at 1-800-436-6184. - Visit https://oig.hhsc.state.tx.us and select "Click Here to report fraud, waste and abuse" to complete the online form. - Contact Superior's Corporate Special Investigative Unit directly at:
+- Report fraud, waste or abuse: - Call the Office of Inspector General (OIG) Hotline at 1-800-436-6184. - Visit the HHSC OIG website and select "Report Fraud" to complete the online form. - Contact Superior's Corporate Special Investigative Unit directly at: